JosVermoesen/cdd-ng/README.md

 - `ng generate @angular/core:standalone-directives-migration`
 - `ng generate @angular/core:standalone-pipes-migration`

+IF YOU WANT YOUR APP CHANGED TO STANDALONE COMPONENTS YOU MUST RUN THESE MIGRATION COMMANDS WITH ANGULAR VERSION 17.x BEFORE MOVING TO THE NEXT VERSION OF ANGULAR.
+OTHERWISE YOU WILL GET ERROR IN LATER VERSION AND YOU HAVE TO DO ALL MANUALY!

 ## Updating to latest Angular 19

 This app is now on Angular 19.
 Before starting an update, always commit first any valid open changes